 We call them mountain bikes, but that doesn’t mean you have to ride on an actual mountain to have fun.
-Mountain bike trails can be found all over, even in cities and other places you might not expect.
+Mountain bike trails can be found all over the place, even in cities and other places where you might not expect them.

 It might sound fun to ride a muddy trail, but it’s hard on your bike and can cause extensive damage to some trails.
 This is one of the reasons why it’s important to understand the written and unwritten rules of your local trail system.
 Some areas, like the Pacific Northwest or the UK, have very loamy soil that drains well and retains its shape.
 Very rocky areas can also hold up well to moisture.